-U-ExCEL is an auxiliary program of the Department of Geriatric Medicine that contracts with area organizations and housing environments to provide fitness and wellness programming and education.
+U-ExCEL is an auxiliary program of the Division of Geriatrics that contracts with area organizations and housing environments to provide fitness and wellness programming and education.

 U-ExCEL was named the winner of the 2010 and 2012 Maine Governor’s Council for Physical Activity Award in the Special Populations Category.
-Here are some of the different programs we operate through U-ExCEL:
+Below are some of the different programs we operate through U-ExCEL.